mpaterakis/GIBKEY-G68-Config/README.md

 # GIBKEY G68 Config
 A configuration tool for GIBKEY G68 keyboards.
-Remapping and RGB functions are fully supported, alongside a nice GUI!
+Remapping and RGB functions are fully supported, with a nice GUI!
 ![GUI Preview](preview.png)

 ## Usage